“Gene mapping is a process or method of discovering the location of genes on a chromosome.”

 “Gene mapping is a method used to determine the place of a gene, the distance between the genes or identification of the location of a gene in a genome or on a chromosome.”

-The gene mapping is also known as a “genome mapping” or “mapping of a genome” helps researcher navigate around the genome and creating landmarks.
+Gene mapping is also known as “genome mapping” or “mapping of a genome” helps researchers navigate around the genome and create landmarks.

-As like the landmarks for different addresses, here, the landmark for the different genes can be created using some genetic methods.
+As with the landmarks for different addresses, here, the landmark for the different genes can be created using some genetic methods.

 These landmarks help to find out regulatory sites, repeated DNA sequences or a gene, even it helps in discovering new genes related to some phenotype.

 In the year 1911, Alfred H. Sturtevant created the first genetic map denoting the location of genes on a chromosome.

 Working on the model organism Drosophila melanogaster, he found that the genes are arranged in a linear manner on a chromosome.